 The measured heat current $P_{\text{b}}$ as a function of $f_{\text{d}}$ with fixed $V_{\text{d}}$ = 100 mV is shown in {Fig.~\ref{fig:2}}.
 Peaks in the transferred heat are observed when the drive frequency matches fractions of the resonator frequency, $f_\textrm{d}=f_\textrm{r}/l$, where $l$ is an integer.
 The amplitude in this measurement is fixed from the signal generator at room temperature; however the actual amplitude in the sample might vary with the drive frequency due to varying attenuation in the line.

-Figure~\ref{fig:2}(a) shows data with the external flux fixed at $\Phi_\textrm{ext}=0.5~\Phi_0$ showing the heat resonance peaks, but only for odd integer values of $l$ due to a selection rule emerging at the qubit symmetry point.
+Figure~\ref{fig:2}(a) shows data with the external flux fixed at $\Phi_\textrm{ext}=0.5~\Phi_0$ displaying heat resonance peaks at odd integer values of $l$.
+This is due to a selection rule emerging at the qubit symmetry point.
 In contrast, at $\Phi_\textrm{ext}=0.52~\Phi_0$ the resonances occur both at even and odd integer values of $l$, as shown in Fig.~\ref{fig:2}(b).
 Details of the resonances at lower frequencies are shown in Fig.~\ref{fig:2}(c-d).
-Note that these heat peaks reach much lower power levels as compared to the higher frequencies' ones.
-The 2D heat maps at each fractional frequencies are shown in Fig.~\ref{fig:2}e, clearly demonstrating that for $l$ even the heat current is zero at the symmetry point $\Phi_\textrm{ext}=0.5~\Phi_0$ regardless of the strength of the drive amplitude.
+Note that these heat peaks reach much lower power levels as compared to the ones at higher frequencies.
+The 2D heat maps at each fractional frequencies are shown in Fig.~\ref{fig:2}(e), clearly demonstrating that for $l$ even the heat current is zero at the symmetry point $\Phi_\textrm{ext}=0.5~\Phi_0$ regardless of the strength of the drive amplitude.